Love Never Felt So Good: Music videos

 A month later, a music video for the solo version was uploaded to the official Michael Jackson YouTube channel.
 The audio track, although very similar, is not the same as the album version of the track.
 It features a different bass track, a different guitar track, an electric piano, a flute, reworked snaps and claps, and slight changes in mixing in regards to audio panning.
 Minor changes to the song's form were also done including the harmony to the second verse being altered.
-The music video featured clips from the duet version, as well as clips from other Michael Jackson music videos, such as "Dirty Diana" and "You Rock My World", along with some of Jackson's live performances, such as "Billie Jean".
+The music video featured clips from the duet version, as well as clips from other Michael Jackson music videos, such as "Dirty Diana", "Rock With You" and "You Rock My World", along with some of Jackson's live performances, such as "Billie Jean".

-The music video on YouTube has received over 365 million views as of April 2024.

 Live performance

 The song was performed live at the iHeartRadio Music Awards on May 1, 2014.
 Fellow American singer Usher danced across the stage, moonwalked, and hopped on a table to spin during the play of the song.
 Other dancers dressed in Jackson's style performed his signature moves in front of digital backdrops flashing graffiti and brick walls.